pikepdf/pikepdf/docs/topics/objects.rst

 Types that are not directly convertible to Python are represented as :class:`pikepdf.Object`, a compound object that offers a superset of possible methods, some of which only if the underlying type is suitable.
-Use the EAFP idiom, or ``isinstance`` to determine the type more precisely.
+Use the :abbr:`EAFP (easier to ask forgiveness than permission)` idiom, or ``isinstance`` to determine the type more precisely.
 This partly reflects the fact that the PDF specification allows many data fields to be one of several types.

 For convenience, the ``repr()`` of a ``pikepdf.Object`` will display a Python expression that replicates the existing object (when possible), so it